FadhilPM/tp/docs/UserGuide.md

 ### Creating snapshot of data: `snapshot`

-Creates snapshot of the existing data in the `snapshots` directory with a datetime stamp ("dMMMuuuu_HHmm").
+Creates snapshot of the existing data in the `snapshots` directory with a datetime stamp ("dMMMuuuu_HHmmss").

 Format: `snapshot`

 Examples:

-* `snapshot` proceeds to create a snapshot of the existing save file with the name represented with the current datetime (e.g., 24Mar2025_1721.json).
+* `snapshot` proceeds to create a snapshot of the existing save file with the name represented with the current datetime (e.g., 24Mar2025_172159.json).

 ![snapshot](images/snapshot.png)